AAMergulhao/React/README.md

  The purpose of the projects on this repository are get to know how React and Redux works.

- All those projects were generate with [Create-React-App](https://github.com/facebook/create-react-app) use [Semantin UI](https://semantic-ui.com/) for stylization.
+ All those projects were generate with [Create-React-App](https://github.com/facebook/create-react-app), and use [Semantin UI](https://semantic-ui.com/) for stylization.

  ## Pure React
  ##### The projects below were writen just with react: